Research Paper

 Gradient Stability Analysis and a Controlled Cross-Architecture Comparison

-A controlled comparison of modular two-tower models against monolithic cross-encoders for GRN inference — diagnosing three critical gradient failures in the two-tower design and demonstrating that the cross-encoder outperforms it, especially under class imbalance.
+A controlled comparison of modular two-tower models against monolithic cross-encoders for GRN inference.
+We diagnose three critical gradient failures in the two-tower design and demonstrate that the cross-encoder outperforms it, especially under class imbalance.

 Introduction